We Keep Less So You Make More

 When this is the case, you deserve justice.
 Our Orlando neck and back injury lawyers can help you fight for the fair compensation you are owed so that you can get the medical treatment you need to get back on your feet.
 Get in touch with our team at NeJame Law today to learn more.

-What Are the Most Common Causes of Neck & Back Injuries?
+Most Common Causes of Neck & Back Injuries

 Neck and back injuries, including spinal cord injuries, can occur from any type of accident or traumatic event.
 They can also occur due to repetitive motions carried out over long periods of time.

-Some of the most common causes of neck and back injuries include:
+Among the most common causes of neck and back injuries are:

 - Motor vehicle accidents, such as car crashes or motorcycle wrecks